tofergregg/CodeReview/README.md

 should be placed into the `cgi-bin` folder in a user's top-level directory (i.e, not in the WWW directory).
 Permissions must be set through corn:

-1. Log into Corn (no fsr command on myth...):
+1. Log into Cardinal (no fsr command on myth...):

 2.
 $ fsr sa CodeReview ${USER}.cgi rl